Iowa Air National Guard Security Forces train at Alpena CRTC

-Through heat, humidity, and rain, Security Forces Airmen of the Iowa Air National Guard are training at the Alpena Combat Readiness Training Center in Michigan.
+Iowa Air National Guard Airmen are at the Alpena Combat Readiness Training Center in Alpena, Michigan, for annual training.
+Senior Airmen Tylon Chapman has the story from Alpena, Michigan.

-The Iowa ANG members are here to hone their tactical skills so they are always ready to protect Air Force installations and troops.

-During the first week of their two-week annual training, the 72 Defenders trained on urban operations techniques as well as weapons training to maintain annual training requirements.

 The training will culminate in a 24-hour field training exercise at the MOUT against simulated opposing forces.